 What courses are offered in the Base curriculum?

 The two pathways for our courses are shown above.
 All of our courses are designed with a “low floor and a high ceiling,” meaning that they are appropriate for a wide variety of learners.

 For our high school courses, we offer both a traditional and integrated math sequence, the components of which are laid out in Appendix A of the CCSS.
 Most 9th graders will take Algebra 1 or Math I. In 10th grade these students will take Geometry or Math II.
 In 11th grade they take Algebra 2 or Math III.
 There are condensed versions of the 11th grade courses, Algebra 2/Pre-Calc and Math III/Pre-Calc, which are designed to prepare students for an AP Calculus course in senior year.
-For 12th grade we currently offer AP Statistics and Modeling & Statistical Reasoning.
+For 12th grade we currently offer Modeling & Statistical Reasoning.

 While we do not offer a standalone course that is explicitly called “Pre-Calculus,” we do offer “Math III/Pre-Calculus” and “Algebra 2/Pre-Calculus.”
 These courses compress Math III and Algebra 2 into less time, leaving room for additional units and focus areas that are aimed at preparing students to take AP Calculus AB in 12th grade.

 For twelfth grade, the Base curriculum includes one offering, Modeling & Statistical Reasoning.
 Summit Learning does not currently offer AP Calculus or AP Statistics, though we are considering including them in the future.